-As an example, the teacher provides a verbal prompt telling the student to “go to your desk.”
-If the student does not respond within the specified time period such as three (3) seconds, the teacher provides a gesture prompt by pointing to the student’s desk.
-If the student still does not respond to the gesture prompt within three (3) seconds, the teacher provides a physical prompt such as guiding the student to the desk by her elbow.
+For example, the teacher provides a verbal prompt telling the student to “go to your desk.”
+If the student does not respond within the specified time of 3 seconds, the teacher provides a gesture prompt by pointing to the student’s desk.
+If the student still does not respond to the gesture prompt within 3 seconds, the teacher provides a physical prompt such as guiding the student to the desk by her elbow.

-As an example, Bob's teacher knows that he does not like to be touched lightly on the arm, which can cause him to pull away from the trainer.
-She knows that physical prompts are not effective in assisting him to learn a new skill.
-The teacher also knows that Bob responds very well to model prompts.
+As an example, Bob's teacher knows that he does not like to be touched lightly on the arm, as it causes him to pull away.
+She knows that physical prompts are not effective in assisting him to learn a new skill, but he responds very well to model prompts.
 If she shows him something to do, he can imitate the response.
-So, Bob's "least to most prompts" instructional program includes the use of verbal, gesture, and model prompts as the three prompts in his instructional program.
+So, Bob's "least to most prompts" instructional program includes the use of verbal, gesture, and model prompts.

-However, most activities require that the student perform many steps in order for the task to be completed successfully.
-In these instances, the teacher will need a task analysis of the steps in the skill.
-When using a task analysis to teach a skill, the teacher uses the least to most prompt sequence for each step of the task analysis until the entire skill is completed.
-It also is important for the teacher or paraprofessional to use the same task analysis each time the student receives instruction.
-Changing the way the task is completed from one trial to the next, even in small ways, can prevent the student from learning the skill correctly.
-These small differences in how the skill is taught can lead to error patterns of performance that are hard to correct once the error is learned.
+However, most activities require the student perform many steps to complete a task successfully.
+In this case, the teacher will need a task analysis of the steps in the skill.
+When using a task analysis to teach a skill, the teacher uses the least to most prompt sequence for each step until the skill is completed.
+It also is important for the teacher to use the same task analysis each time the student receives instruction.
+Changing the way the task is completed from one trial to the next can prevent the student from learning the skill correctly.
+These small differences in how the skill is taught can lead to error patterns of performance that are hard to correct once the behavior is learned.

-Some students with ASD may need a tangible reinforcer that is provided when they perform the task correctly.
+Some students with ASD may need a tangible reinforcer when they perform the task correctly.
 This may include providing reinforcement at various intervals during instruction.
-Initially, reinforcement may be provided more frequently such as after every step in the task analysis completed independently.
-Gradually, the teacher should fade the amount and frequency of the reinforcer so that the student needs to perform more of the task before gaining access to the preferred item or activity.
-Finally, the student only should receive access to the reinforcer at the end of successfully completing the task.
-Please the VCU-ACE Autism: Q and A on providing reinforcement for more information on this important component of developing an instructional program: [http://www.vcuautismcenter.org/resources/content.cfm/935].
+Initially, reinforcement may be provided more frequently such as after every step in the task analysis is completed independently.
+Gradually, the teacher should fade the amount and frequency of the reinforcer so the student needs to perform more of the task before gaining access to the preferred item or activity.
+Finally, the student should only receive access to the reinforcer at the end of successfully completing the task.
+Please see the VCU-ACE Autism: Q&A on providing reinforcement for more information on this component of developing an instructional program.

-Second, prompts should not be repeated more than once for each discrete behavior or step in the task analysis being taught.
+Second, prompts should not be repeated more than once for each discrete behavior or step in the task analysis.
 In other words, if the student does not respond to a verbal prompt, move immediately to the next prompt in the sequence.
-Repeating the prompt again only provides additional opportunities for the student to make errors.
+Repeating the prompt only provides additional opportunities for the student to make errors.

-Third, be consistent with the amount of time that is waited before providing the next prompts in the least to most sequence.
-In addition, to being consistent with the time that is selected, the teacher should only wait as long as needed to allow the student to respond.
-If the student is able to physically respond to a prompt within three seconds, do not use five seconds as the latency period.
+Third, be consistent with the amount of waiting time before providing the next prompts in the least to most sequence.
+In addition to being consistent with the time that is selected, the teacher should only wait as long as needed to allow the student to respond.
+If the student is able to physically respond to a prompt within 3 seconds, do not use 5 seconds as the latency period.
 The intent is to try and teach the skill in the same amount of time that would be needed if the student is completing the skill independently.
 In other words, the teacher does not want to provide so much time between prompts that the student takes longer to perform the skill than is necessary.

-Answer: The system of least prompts is designed to naturally fade the amount of assistance provided during instruction.
+Answer: The system of least to most prompts is designed to naturally fade the amount of assistance provided during instruction.
 Each trial begins by providing the student an opportunity to respond to the least amount of assistance possible.
 If the teacher has a reinforcer that is effective for the student, learning should occur as the opportunity to practice the skill is provided.
-In other words, as the student begins to learn the task, he or she will gradually need lesser amounts of assistance (prompting) to perform correctly until finally the student is independent.
-The sooner the student responds correctly, the quicker he or she gains access to the preferred reinforcer.
+In other words, as the student begins to learn the task, he/she will gradually need lesser amounts of assistance (prompting) to perform correctly until finally the student is independent.
+The sooner the student responds correctly, the quicker he/she gains access to the preferred reinforcer.
 If the teaching strategy is successful, the student will begin to perform the task independently with lesser amounts of assistance and eventually with no prompts provided by the teacher.
 Collecting data on the student’s performance will provide critical information on whether the program is successful and when the student begins to complete the skill independently.